Static Analysis for Regular Expression Exponential Runtime via Substructural Logics (Extended): The REDoS analysis

 \subsection{The phases of the REDoS analysis}

 Overall, the REDoS analysis of a node $\loopnode$ (loop node) consists of three phases.
 The phases all work by incrementally exploring a transition relation.
-These relations are the power DFA transition relation $\dfaarrow$ and an ordered variant $\ordtrans$.

-The REDoS analysis attempts to construct a REDoS prefix $x$, a pumpable string $\pump{}$ and a REDoS suffix $z$, such that:
+These relations are the DFA transition relation $\dfaarrow$ (Definition~\ref{powerdfa}) and its ordered variant $\ordtrans$ (Definition~\ref{orderedtrans}).
+The three analysis phases construct a REDoS prefix $x$, a pumpable string $\pump{}$ and a REDoS suffix $z$: